 Every time I saw this thing I had to question whether or not I should be there, this past week the monkey vanished from sight.
 It was a strange feeling.

-Do you have any idea what it is like to look at a white person, as a woman of color and say “hey that’s racist” having no idea how they will react?
+Do you have any idea what it is like to look at a white person, as a woman of colour and say “hey that’s racist” having no idea how they will react?
 In a word, terrifying.

 Although I am glad the monkey is gone, I feel bad, because I forced them to take away something someone made out of pure kindness.
 Not one person I spoke with about sock monkey’s understood or even knew about the origin.